lb3361/gigatron-rom/Docs/vCPU7.md

  C0: xx xx
 ```

-Instruction `EXCH` exchanges the low accumulator byte `vACL` with the
+Instruction `EXBA` atomically sets the byte addressed by `vAC` to its
-byte located at the address contained in register `vT2`.
-This is useful
+immediate argument while saving its previous values ito `vAC`.
+This
-because it reads and writes a memory byte while making sure that no
+is useful because the two operations happen without intervening
-virtual interrupt occurs between the read and the write.
-For instance
+virtual interrupts.
+For instance one can reset `frameCount` without
-one can reset `frameCount` without losing a tick as follows:
+losing a tick as follows:
 ```
-   MOVQW('frameCount`, vT2); LDI(0); EXCH()     # read and reset framecount
+   LDI('frameCount`); EXBA(0)                   # read and reset framecount
    STW(LAC);MOVQW(0,LAC+2)                      # copy old framecount into LAC LDWI('clock');ADDL();STLAC()                 # add it to the long var 'clock'
 ```
 Instructions `VSAVE` and `VRESTORE` can also be used to organize
 multiple execution threads.
-Instruction `EXCH` can then be used for
+Instruction `EXBA` can then be used for
 thread synchronization.